University Policies

 Classes meeting 4 or more sessions: Withdraw before third class meeting.

-Western Illinois University will refund/credit tuition and fees should a student provide evidence of hardship that is caused by someone other than the student.
-Notification must be before the end of the current semester.
-Verification will be done based upon criteria such as death of close family member, divorce of parents or student, loss of employment, etc.
+Western Illinois University may refund/credit tuition and fees should a student provide evidence of hardship that is caused by someone other than the student.
+The student must be fully withdrawn from all courses in the semester before appealing to Billing & Receivables.
+Notification must be before the end of the next regular semester (Fall or Spring).
+Verification will be done based upon criteria listed below:

 For a Student Death

-Upon knowledge of the death of a student, ALL charges for the current term will be reversed for that student.
+Upon notification of the death of a student, ALL charges for the current term will be reversed for that student.
 Any payments made from personal, private, federal, or state funds will be returned to the originating source.
-Refunds of Federal funds will be in accordance with Regulations.
+Refunds of federal funds will be in accordance with federal fund regulations.
 In the case of personal funds, the refund will be made to the parents, spouse, or estate of the deceased student.
-Those departments/areas extending service to the student will stand the loss from operations.

 For students who left the University owing money and subsequently died, only the unpaid charges will be reversed.
 No partial payments will be refunded.

-It will be the responsibility of the Registrar's Office to take the appropriate action to initiate the adjustment of the student/s account, once notification of the death has been received by that office.
-Any University official receiving valid information on the death of a student (former or present) should notify the Director of Student Development and Orientation, who shall be responsible for notifying other offices and initiating various other contacts as appropriate under the circumstances, e.g., faculty, family, etc.
+It will be the responsibility of the Registrar's Office to take the appropriate action to initiate the adjustment of the student's account, once notification of the death has been received by that office.
+Any University official receiving valid information on the death of a student (former or present) should notify the Director of the Student Development and Success Center, who shall be responsible for notifying other offices and initiating various other contacts as appropriate under the circumstances, e.g., faculty, family, etc.

 For an Institutional Error